wp-plugins/radio-station/readme.txt

 We are grateful to Nikki Blight for her contribution to creating and developing this plugin for as long as she could maintain the codebase.
 As of June 22, 2019, Radio Station will will managed by Tony Zeoli.

-If you are a WordPress developer interested in contributing to this plugin, please follow plugin development on Github: https://github.com/netmix/radio-station.
+If you are a WordPress developer interested in contributing to this plugin, please follow plugin development on Github here: https://github.com/netmix/radio-station.

-You may also submit feature requests here: https://github.com/netmix/radio-station/issues
+You may also submit feature requests and bugs on Github here: https://github.com/netmix/radio-station/issues

+Join our Slack at netmix.slack.com and channel: #radio-station

-We are actively seeking donations to fund further development of the free, open source version of this plugin at: https://netmix.co/donate
+We are actively seeking donations to fund further development of the free, open source version of this plugin at: <a href="https://netmix.com/radio-station">https://netmix.com/radio-station</a>.

-Please give 24-48 hours to answer support questions, which will be handled in the Wordpress Support Forums for this free version of the plugin.
+Please give 24-48 hours to answer support questions, which will be handled in the Wordpress Support Forums for this free version of the plugin here: <a href="https://wordpress.org/support/plugin/radio-station/">https://wordpress.org/support/plugin/radio-station/</a>

 == Installation ==